dhcpd - interact with the NAT32 DHCP daemonSYNOPSIS

 Option delete can be used to delete an assigned entry from the DHCPD allocation table.
 The MAC address of the entry is left unaltered to ensure that the same IP address will be assigned if that client later requests or renews a lease.

 Option reset resets the NAT32 DHCPD allocation table for an interface, while option dump prints either the entire table (from offset to limit) or entry n.
+Option Dump prints the table from 0 to limit.

 Command dhcpd ifn test tests all current allocations for the specified interface.
 If a client IP no longer has an ARP entry, an ARP request is sent and the DHCPD table entry is deleted if no ARP response is forthcoming.
 If an interface is down (or not in use), all entries for that interface are deleted.